 - Eggplant lasagna

 - Marinated teriyaki eggplant

 - Eggplant pizza

 The bottom line: eggplants during pregnancy

-While you can eat too much eggplant, a daily serving of eggplant will not harm you or your baby during pregnancy.
+While you can eat too much eggplant, a daily serving of eggplant if you are a pregnant woman will not harm you or your baby during pregnancy.

 Eggplant provides fiber, folate, manganese, potassium, copper, and antioxidants, amongst other nutrients important for you and baby during this time.